KenKundert/nestedtext/README.rst

 a manner that it is not easily confused.
 Specifically, lines that begin with a word or words followed by a colon are dictionary items; a dash introduces list items, and a leading greater-than symbol signifies a line in a multiline string.
+Dictionaries and lists are used for nesting, the leaf values are always strings.

 Alternatives